FSipiano/newbieDictionary/README.md

 ### SPA -
 Stands for Single Page Application.
 A web app that loads with a single browser load.
 While the app can contain multiple "pages", these are either already pre-loaded, and displayed using Javascript; or content is fetched dynamically using an API without loading a new page (a loading icon may be displayed, or the content fetched in the background while the user scrolls)

+### SSG -
+Stands for "static site generator."
+An application which converts text styled with markup language (e.g. Markdown) into HTML files for publication on the Web.

 ### String -
 A string is a data type used in programming, such as an integer and floating point unit, but is used to represent text rather than numbers.
 It is comprised of a set of characters that can also contain spaces and numbers.
 For example, the word "hamburger" and the phrase "I ate 3 hamburgers" are both strings.
 Even "12345" could be considered a string, if specified correctly.
 Typically, programmers must enclose strings in quotation marks for the data to be recognized as a string and not a number or variable name.